darerendho/ds_exploration/README.md

 * [Credit Risk Modelling of Lending Club 2019 Data](https://github.com/darerendho/ds_exploration/blob/master/Lending%20Club%20-%20Credit%20Risk%20Modelling/lending_club_q12019_model.ipynb): Previously, the 2019 Q1 LoanStatus data was downloaded from (https://www.lendingclub.com/) and cleaned.
 Reduced the number of columns from 151 to 18 to reduce overfitting.
 Identified columns that would leak information about the future and cleaned remainding columns to be usable for modelling.
 Logistc and Random Forest Regressor will be used.

-* [Gradient Boosting Machine Classifier on Lending Club 2019 Data]()Results from the previous project was unsatisfactory, too low a true positive rate to be used as a model to apply.
+* [Gradient Boosting Machine Classifier on Lending Club 2019 Data :]() Results from the previous project was unsatisfactory, too low a true positive rate to be used as a model to apply.
 Experimenting on using weaker predictors as learners to build a stronger one.

 Tags: *Feature Engineering, Data Cleaning, Python, Numpy, Pandas*